ishita-mahajan-26/Flight-Weather-Data-Insight/README.md

 1. **Weather Data**:
 - Raw data is kept in S3 in JSON format on monthly basis.
-- Next, The file is normalized before getting inserted into staging tables.
+- Since the file is highly nested, we process it to convert it into a file fit for relational database.
 - The processed file is saved in S3 in CSV format.
-- The file goes through ETL process and data is saved in appropriate analytics tables in redshift
+- The file goes through ETL process and data is saved in appropriate analytics tables in redshift.
 - The correctness of the processed data is checked.
-- the airflow pipeline runs every month to process new data
+- The airflow pipeline runs every month to process new data.

 2. **Flight Data**:
 - Raw data is kept in S3 in CSV format on monthly basis.
-- The file goes through ETL process and the data is saved in appropriate analytics tables in redshift
+- The file goes through ETL process and the data is saved in appropriate analytics tables in redshift.
 - The correctness of the processed data is checked.
-- the airflow pipeline runs every month to process new data
+- The airflow pipeline runs every month to process new data.

 </p>